Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mouth taping can cause serious health consequences - Photo: ARTZTNEURO

-According to Science Alert, a group of doctors and scientists from the London Health Sciences Center and the University of Saskatchewan Medical School have just published a comprehensive review of the 10 most relevant studies, synthesizing data from 213 patients, to assess whether mouth taping is actually safe, let alone worth pursuing.
+According to Science Alert, a group of doctors and scientists from the London Health Sciences Centre and the University of Saskatchewan Medical School have just published a comprehensive review of the 10 most relevant studies, synthesizing data from 213 patients, to assess whether mouth taping is actually safe, let alone worth pursuing.

 “Several other studies have shown that mouth taping makes no difference, and have even suggested potential risks such as suffocation if nasal obstruction is present,” the authors write.

-In addition, all 10 existing studies on oral adhesives were of poor quality for various reasons, such as lack of follow-up with participants, unrepresentative sample groups, and factors that could have influenced the results.
+In addition, all 10 existing studies on oral taping were of poor quality for various reasons, such as lack of follow-up with participants, unrepresentative sample groups, and factors that could have influenced the results.

 "Mouth taping can have serious health consequences for people with nasal obstruction who are trying to use it to improve mouth breathing, obstructive sleep apnea, or sleep-disordered breathing."